The best present we can give our children is the chance to do something great

 Children grow to fill the space we create for them, and if it’s big, they grow tall.
 But if we turn them into mini consumers, we rob them of the chance of greatness, and I’ve not yet met a child not capable of greatness if given the opportunity and encouragement.

 I do a lot of public speaking, and people sometimes ask me who taught me.
 The answer is simple.
-I went to a Christian school with a lot of Jewish pupils but no Jewish teachers.
-So we had to run the Jewish assembly ourselves, and that’s how I learned as a teenager how to speak in public, because somebody gave me the chance.
+I went to a Christian school with a lot of Jewish pupils.
+But we had no Jewish teachers, so we had to run the Jewish assembly ourselves.
+That’s how I learned as a teenager how to speak in public, because somebody gave me the chance.
 It was best piece of education I ever had.